KobaProduction/BDSP/README.md

 [![Foo](https://img.shields.io/badge/README-RUSSIAN-blueviolet.svg?style=flat-square)](https://github-com.translate.goog/KobaProduction/BDSP?_x_tr_sl=en&_x_tr_tl=ru)

-TThe library implements a protocol for dividing a binary data stream into packets based on a modification of the COBS encoder that performs "on-the-fly" encoding (a depth parameter size buffer is used for encoding).
+TThe library implements a protocol for dividing a binary data_ptr stream into packets based on a modification of the COBS _encoder that performs "on-the-fly" encoding (a depth parameter size buffer is used for encoding).

 We have multiple goals with this library: